I’m excited to share with you an interview with Dani Shugart.

 5) What are a few of your favorite meals, or snacks?

-I love Metabolic Drive protein because it’s easy to bake into a high protein dessert, waffle, or pancake.
+I love Metabolic Drive (affiliate link) protein because it’s easy to bake into a high protein dessert, waffle, or pancake.
 A protein shake can also make the perfect meal or snack depending on what you add to it.

 If I’m really hungry and can’t wait for dinner to be made, I’ll munch on carrot sticks.
 For me they’re the ultimate craving-killer because they fill me up fast, give me a bit of sweetness, and add lots of crunch.